O L S C

 POD Activity Calendar

-To use Moodlerooms with their classes, faculty not previously Bb approved must do the following:
+To use Moodlerooms with their classes, faculty not previously Bb approved must do the following (completed within the training sessions):

 - Faculty must be Mt.
 SAC LMS approved by taking MR1 and MR2 Basics training via online or on-campus workshops.